What Is a Customer Success Manager & What Do They Do for a Business?

 14. Data Integration

-We get it.
-If you’re like me, you got into customer success because you’re not a math whiz.
+I get it.
+If you’re like me, you didn’t get into customer success because you’re a math whiz.
 The idea of crunching numbers and creating spreadsheets isn’t typically your cup of tea, but it could be the skill you need to convince a customer that a potential solution will benefit their business.
-It’s hard to argue with data, and the more you can use it to back your reasoning, the more likely customers are to trust you.

 15. Persuasiveness